openhab/openhabian/docs/openhabian-amanda.md

 **One specific word of WARNING:**
 If you run a ZWave network like many openHAB users do, think what you need to do if the controller breaks and you need to replace it.
-A new controller has a different Home ID, so your device will not talk to it unless you re-include all of them (and to physically access devices in quite a number of cases means you need to open your walls !!)
+A new controller has a different Home ID, so all of your devices will not talk to it unless you re-include all of them (and to physically access devices in quite a number of cases means you need to open your walls !!)
 And even if you have easy access, it can take many hours, even more so if it's dark and your ... no I'm NOT joking, and I'm not overdoing things.
 This is what happened to several people, and it can happen to you, too.
 We have seen people be so frustrated that they gave up